Mo - Do: 9 - 16 Uhr

 - Development of media-specific forms of communication and drafting the corresponding texts, e.g. reports, leading articles, literature, theatre, film and TV criticism.

-1) Completed Bachelor's degree program in literary studies
+1) Completed Bachelor's degree program in

 The current examination regulations at the time shall apply; exceptions shall be determined by the examination board.